Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Drow Elite Warrior.md

 ### Poison Predilection

 Distilled from spider venom and the flora of the Underdark, poison can be found in abundance among the drow, and it plays an important part in their culture and politics.
-Drow mages concoct a viscid toxin that leaves enemies [[Conditions#unconscious|unconscious]].
+Drow mages concoct a viscid toxin that leaves enemies [[\5.
+Mechanics\Rules\Conditions.md#unconscious|unconscious]].
 Drow warriors coat their blades and crossbow bolts with this venom, looking forward to the interrogation and torture that follows combat.

 > [!quote] Variant: Drow Magic Armor and Weapons
 >